 988. There are semester programs in Spain, Central America, and South America run by the School for International Training.
 In addition to language and culture studies, many of these programs have a special theme, e.g., Development Studies, Environmental Studies, Social Justice, the Arts, and Language Immersion.

-Language and Linguistics (LAL)

-280/380.
-Internship: see Courses 280/380.

-308. Language Teaching Methodology Theoretical and practical issues involved in teaching foreign languages, including human learning, first language acquisition, cognitive variations in language learning, personality and sociocultural factors, linguistic aspects of language learning, and testing.
-Includes 30 hours of observation-practicum in the schools in teaching foreign language.
-Students must provide their own transportation.
-Required for secondary education certification in foreign language and ESL.
-Prerequisites: 205 course in a foreign language and EDU 215.
+Additional Programs Language and Linguistics (LAL) 280/380.
+Internship: See Additional Academic Programs, All-College Independent Study Courses 280/380.
+290/390.
+Individual Project: See Additional Academic Programs, All-College Independent Study Courses 290/390.
+350. Philosophy of Language Introduction to problems and methods in the philosophy of language: meaning, reference, the relation between speech and thought, the relation between language and reality, speech acts, metaphor.
 Alternate years.
-Same course as EDU 308.
-350.Philosophy of Language Introduction to problems and methods in the philosophy of language: meaning, reference, the relation between speech and thought, the relation between language and reality, speech acts, metaphor.
-Alternate years.
 (Humanities) 352.
 Linguistics A scientific view of languages, their characteristics, and their variations.
 Introduction to the more important sub-field of linguistics.
 Illustrations from English and other languages.
 Relationships between linguistics and other social sciences, showing research methods and conveying the view that language permeates both thought and culture.
 Offered subject to availability of faculty.
 (Social Science) English as a Second Language (ESL) All students from nations in which English is not the native language are required to take written tests in English at Cornell College prior to their first registration.
 These tests will be used for placement in the courses in English as a Second Language.
 The Coordinator of the ESL program, in consultation with the instructors and the student, will determine when the student may be permitted to register for courses in other departments.
 Coordinator: IKACH 103.
 Elementary English as a Second Language Rapid survey of English grammar.
 Intensive drills designed to improve practical skills in reading, writing, listening comprehension, and speaking.
 Continued practice in writing paragraphs.
 Discussions about American culture and history.
 204. Intermediate English as a Second Language I For students with an intermediate proficiency in English.
 Continued acquisition of language skills.
 Review of English grammar.
 Readings emphasize American culture.
 Daily short writing assignments.
 Introduction to the library, note taking, and paraphrasing.
 Prerequisite: ESL 103.
 205. Intermediate English as a Second Language II Continued grammar review.
 Greater emphasis on extensive reading.
 Practice in expository writing, paraphrasing, and summaries.
 Introduction to annotated writing.
 Prerequisite: ESL 204.
-290/390.
-Individual Project: see Courses 290/390.

 306. Advanced English as a Second Language For students with a minimal or a partial academic proficiency in English.
 Instruction in writing expository and argumentative prose.
 Practice in writing a short research paper.
 Readings in academic subjects.
 The class may visit other courses.
 Prerequisite: ESL 205.
+390. Individual Project: See Additional Academic Programs, All-College Independent Study Courses 290/390.
 Classical Studies (CLS) Advisor: John Gruber-Miller This interdisciplinary major is based on the study of language, literature, and civilization and allows for a creative and flexible program that will touch all aspects of the ancient world--its art, history, religion, philosophy, literature, society, and culture.
 Major: A minimum of nine course credits, which include:

-1. Three course credits in either Latin or Greek at or above the 200 level; - 2.
+- 1. Three course credits in either Latin or Greek at or above the 200 level; - 2.
 Two course credits in Greek and Roman literature in English translation selected from CLA 216, 364, 372, and 373; - 3.
-Three course credits in related areas selected from ART 251 (Greek and Hellenistic Art), 252 (Etruscan and Roman Art); CLA 230 (Cultural Crossroads in Antiquity); 264 (Women in Antiquity), 381 (Greek Archaeology), 382 (Roman Archaeology); PHI 302 (Ancient Philosophy); REL 251 (Jesus in the Gospels), 252 (Epistles of Paul), 353 (Christian Foundations). - 4.
-CLA 487 Junior-Senior Seminar.
+Three course credits in related areas selected from ART 251 (Greek and Hellenistic Art), 252 (Etruscan and Roman Art); CLA 230 (Cultural Crossroads in Antiquity); 254 (Greek History); 255 (Roman History); 264 (Women in Antiquity); 381 (Greek Archaeology); 382 (Roman Archaeology); PHI 302 (Ancient Philosophy); REL 251 (Jesus in the Gospels), 252 (Epistles of Paul), 353 (Christian Foundations). - 4.
+Capstone Course: CLA 487 Junior-Senior Seminar.